Best & Worst Dodge Durango Years

 The Worst Years: 2004, 2005

-The early years of the 2nd generation faced several hiccups.
+The early years of the 2nd generation faced several hurdles.
 A recurring issue was with the integrated circuit in the instrument panel, which had a tendency to overheat and could potentially cause an interior fire.

-This problem was significant enough that by April 2007, Daimler Chrysler had to recall 328,424 vehicles from these model years.
+This problem was substantial enough that by April 2007, Daimler Chrysler had to recall 328,424 vehicles from these model years.
 Additionally, there were reports of transmission failures, electrical malfunctions, and issues with the front ball joints.

 See NHTSA 2004, 2005, 2006 Dodge Durango recalls and complaints.